MrEnder0/Grid9/README.md

 This checks if cell 0 = 1 and then if so it will flip cell 7 and print the glyth value.

 ## Plans
-Note in between updatesw there will be smaller changes.
+Note in between updates there may be other smaller changes.

+### High priority
- - [ ] Will added error logging system.
+ - Will allow while nesting
- - [ ] will make installer in inno setup.
+ - Will make installer in inno setup.

+### Low priority
+ - Will use booleans instead of strings for the grid array for better memory ussage and performance.
+ - Will added error logging system.